-In 2023, the USGS released VegET v2.0, featuring significant enhancements to its water stress model.
+In 2023, the USGS released VegET v2.0, featuring critical enhancements to its water stress model.
 For example, it has implemented a revised version of its Landscape Water Requirement Satisfaction Index (L-WRSI).
-This is a drought and vegetation monitoring indicator developed by the USGS.
+This is a drought and vegetation monitoring indicator over a landscape developed by the USGS.